Cross-tenant Microsoft 365 migration: Pro tips for a smooth process

 Before migration

-In the world of IT, there’s no such thing as too much visibility into your environment.
-That’s especially true before, during, and after cross-tenant migrations.
+In IT, there’s no such thing as too much visibility—especially before, during, and after a cross-tenant migration.

-This is where ShareGate’s source analysis report comes in handy.
-The report provides a comprehensive overview of your tenant, including:
+That’s where ShareGate’s source analysis report shines.
+It gives you a clear, comprehensive overview of your tenant, including:

 • The size of the environment